surniaulula/wpsso/readme.txt

 == Screenshots ==

 01. The Essential and General Settings pages provide a simple, fast, and easy setup.
-02. The Document SSO metabox allows you to easily customize the details of articles, events, products, recipes, reviews, and much more.
-03. The Preview and oEmbed tabs allow you to quickly preview an example social share.

 == Changelog ==